mongodb-js/mongodb-schema/docs/schema_spec.md

 ### 0. Definitions

 Whe talk about _documents_ when we mean the data stored in MongoDB (a collection has many documents), but we talk about an _object_, when we mean the JSON representation of a document.
-For both documents and objects, we will adopt the JSON notation ([json.org]()), where the document/object consists of _members_ and each member is a _name_/_value_ pair.
+For both documents and objects, we will adopt the JSON taxonomy ([json.org]()), where the document/object consists of _members_ and each member is a _name_/_value_ pair.

 > ##### Example